sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 ## Valid Label (passing) tests

-* These are meant to test situtations where the label should work
+* These are meant to test situations where the label should work
-* This can contain a variety of different labels that exercise each aspect of the dictionary
+* These can consist of a variety of different labels that exercise each aspect of the dictionary

 ## Invalid Label tests